Are you moving in the right direction?

 It answers the question:

-Do I have the mandate I need to move forward with confidence?
+Have I claimed or clarified the mandate I need to move forward?

 Sometimes this is personal.